hikeventures/hikeventures.github.io/_posts/2016-06-10-best-outdoor-watches.markdown

 Probably one disadvantage of watches having a colour display and a GPS was their short battery life in the past.
 The <a href="http://amzn.to/1YdNH1H" rel="nofollow">Casio Smart Outdoor Watch WSD-F10</a> advertises it's watch with 3 days in monochrome mode however the WDS-F10 does not have a GPS built in.
 My Traverse lasts approximately 1 day if I switch the GPS on depending on the tracking frequency and GPS accuracy.

 The watches in my list are sorted by their weight and I have taken the specifications like the battery life from the manufacturers website.

-I have not tested the watches myself yet.
+I have not tested the outdoor watches in this article but those are my favourites if we were to buy a new one.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 ---